metashell/metashell/docs/manual/getting_started.md

 Metadebugger lets you inspect step by step how the compiler runs your metaprograms.

+> Note that depending on your platform or underlying compiler, the details of
+> the template instantiations may differ.
+For example the order and amount of
+> memoizations might be different than what you find in this tutorial.

 Let's debug the fibonacci metaprogram seen earlier.
 Start the metadebugger by
 entering: